bredele/interact/README.md

 ### Server

  `Interact` is a nodejs server.
 It's API inherits from [express](https://github.com/visionmedia/express) and is very clean and easy.
-Let's say you want to create a communicate channel called `foo`:
+Let's say you want to create a communication channel called `foo`:

 ```js
 var app = require('interact')();